telerik/maui-docs/installation/nuget/overview.md

 ## Troubleshooting

-See the [NuGet Troubleshooting]({%slug troubleshooting-nuget-feed%}) article for tips about common pitfalls when working with the Telerik NuGet feed.
+See the [Troubleshooting]({%slug nuget-troubleshooting%}) article for tips about common pitfalls when working with the Telerik NuGet feed.

 ## See Also